 Depending on procurement’s motivation and where it sits along the digital maturity curve will influence how it approaches the market, and how it expects the supply market to respond.
 Digital transformation doesn’t happen instantaneously – or equally – for all.
-There are, however, already signs that the procurement industry is preparing their workforces for change, with early adopters aiming for the north star – procurement 4.0 where digitisation and advanced technologies will enable full integration of a supply chain ecosystem where participants can model scenarios and adjust how they respond in real time as conditions change.
+There are, however, already signs that the procurement industry is preparing their workforces for change, with early adopters aiming for the north star – procurement 4.0 – where digitisation and advanced technologies and to some extent artificial intelligence and machine learning will enable full integration of a supply chain ecosystem where participants can model scenarios and adjust how they respond in real time as conditions change.

 According to Gartner, this optimum state is called hyperautomation, which “deals with the application of advanced technologies, including artificial intelligence (AI) and machine learning (ML), to increasingly automate processes and augment humans.”

 While no single tool can replace humans, the benefit of hyperautomation lies in how it can be applied to use cases like procurement 4.0 where discovery, analysis, design, automation, measurement, monitoring and reassessment is required.
 Getting there begins with small incremental steps and human buy-in to begin the transformation journey, and for bidding organisations, it starts with silo-busting, adapting to new digital standards, and then building in mechanisms to collect, trace and use the data.

 Procurement opportunities are opening up to become easier to find and participate in – leaving the ingrained print culture and outdated content production process behind.
 In the UK, digital accessibility regulations apply to public sector web content whether it is open to the public or for internal use, as well as systems and content purchased by them.